siran/writing/posts/_drafts/The PNP Theory of Cause and Effect.md

 $$

 "Cause" is the state $\Phi(t)$.
 "Effect" is the state $\Phi(t+\Delta t)$.
-The link between them is not an arbitrary axiom, but the **Propagator of Topological Persistence**.
+The link between them is not an axiom, but the **Propagator of Topological Persistence**.
 The effect is simply the next necessary configuration to prevent the loop from breaking.

 ## 5. Force from Stress–Flow